ComputerLars/The-Syntheticist-Papers/content/2virtualpoliticians.md

 <hr style="border: 1px solid #f3ff00;">

-1. **Takahiro Anno & AI Anno, 2024**: Takahiro Anno’s campaign for Tokyo governor in 2024 applied AI to foster “broad listening” rather than traditional “broadcasting.”
+1. **Takahiro Anno & AI Anno, 2024**: [Takahiro Anno's](https://takahiroanno.com/) campaign for Tokyo governor in 2024 applied AI to foster “broad listening” rather than traditional “broadcasting.”
 A trained AI engineer and science fiction author, Anno used a generative avatar of himself, AI Anno, to interact directly with voters on phone calls and YouTube, establishing a ‘soft’ form of virtual politician that does not seek electorate representation by itself.
 Anno’s constituents also produced a participative manifesto, and the technical team open-sourced all software through GitHub.
 This AI-assisted campaign received a record of 154,000 votes—a historic achievement in Japan for an electorate newcomer without a political background.

 <div style="text-align: center;">
   <img src="../images/image22.jpg" style="max-width: 100%; height: auto; display: block; margin: 0 auto; margin-bottom: 40px;">